frconor-ebook/meditations/_posts/2025-05-01-the-multiplication-of-the-loaves-and-fish.md

 Thank you, Lord, for this great gift.
 May I ponder it.
 May I react with wonder and amazement and joy and thanksgiving, so that I savor the gift.

-We're told in Scripture, *Si scires donum dei--*"If you knew the gift of God (John 4:10).
+We're told in Scripture, *Si scires donum Dei--*"If you knew the gift of God (John 4:10).

 Our Lord tells the disciples to feed the people on their own, distribute the loaves among the people.
 He wanted them to recognize their limits---not to humiliate them---but to teach them true humility.